Misguided yet Seductive: Cheerleading for Safety

-As we travel around the country to offer risk management support to clients, we see many risk management strategies, not only in the outdoor industry but also in society in general - airports, highways, cities, construction sites, schools, even restaurants.
-Many of these fall into the category of "cheerleading" - trying to inspire others by dangling goals or uplifting word of encouragement, or tracking progress.
-It's a seductive and intuitive approach, to try to lead people into the light of safety - some would even say, into a "culture of safety."
+As the Experiential Consulting team travels around the country to offer risk management support to clients, we see many risk management strategies, not only in the outdoor programs we work with, but also by society in general - airports, highways, construction sites, schools, even restaurants.
+Many of these strategies fall into the category of "cheerleading" - trying to inspire others by dangling goals or uplifting word of encouragement, or by tracking progress.
+It's a common and intuitive approach, to try to lead people towards the shining light of safety - some would even say, into a "culture of safety."
+But are these efforts achieving what they intend to?

-Some examples of what we routinely see include:
+Some examples of safety cheerleading that we routinely see include:

 - Signs reminding workers about "Safety First" or "Your safety is our highest priority"